 The ad intra challenge is how to live out the catholicity of our faith: a Church that is able to include everyone and recognise that every single baptised person in the Catholic Church is a full member of it, wherever he or she may be.
 This requires embracing the arrival of Catholic individuals from different parts of the world and integrating them into the local communities as citizens and equal members, as we hear clearly from St. Paul: "you are no longer strangers and sojourners, but you are fellow citizens with the holy ones and members of the household of God" (Ephesians 2:19).
-All Catholics have a right to a full membership within the Church, understood as an active citizenship: it means being can embrace everyone, and disseminating the results of such a reflection among the faithful.
+All Catholics have a right to a full membership within the Church, understood as an active citizenship: it means being responsible, participating in the life of the Church, animating the liturgy, and reaching to communities with their own religiosity and particular cultural expressions.
+The first step is therefore to make space, enlarging the tent so all are included with no division or separation of classes, where all can preserve their differences that enrich the community, on the model of the richness of Trinity: : the oneness of God in whom there are three Persons.